 - 2.1 This section of the Official Plan identifies the primary factors that have been considered during the preparation of this Plan.
 Should any of these factors substantially change, this Official Plan shall be reviewed to determine whether major policy or land use designation changes are warranted. - 2.2 The Town of Grand Valley (former Township of East Luther and Village of Grand Valley) has a 2006 2021 population of approximately 2850-3,851 residents and employment of approximately 600 900 jobs.
 Population and employment growth is anticipated to accelerate. - 2.3 The County of Dufferin Growth Plan for the Greater Golden Horseshoe, 2006 (Growth Plan) has a population allocation of 80,000 100,700 people and an employment allocation of 27,000 40,900 for Dufferin County by 203151.
-Most of this growth is to be directed to the serviced settlement areas of the County. - 2.4 This Official Plan is designed to accommodate a 203151 population of 7478 16,500 and 1,1904,600 jobs, subject to the provisions of this Official Plan. - 2.5 Council has made a commitment through this Plan to encourage growth within the Urban Area on full municipal water and wastewater systems.
-Growth outside of the settlement area and on individual on-site sewage services and individual on-site water services will be strongly discouraged, except as specifically noted within the Plan. - The Town is committed to respecting the natural environmental functions and features.
+Most of this growth is to be directed to the serviced settlement areas of the County. - 2.4 This Official Plan is designed to accommodate a 203151 population of 7478 16,500 and 1,1904,600 jobs, subject to the provisions of this Official Plan. - 2.5 Council has made a commitment through this Plan to encourage growth within the Urban Area on full municipal water and wastewater systems. - The Town is committed to respecting the natural environmental functions and features.
 The Grand River is an asset to the Town and will become a focal point for recreation and open space uses.
 Areas of natural and scientific interest, wetlands and other natural heritage features contribute to the character of the Town and these features and their ecological functions will be protected for their long-term enjoyment and value. - 2.7 The Town of Grand Valley has a significant agricultural land base that contributes to the local economy and character of the Town.
-Council is committed to protecting agricultureal lands and operations and allowing agricultural operations to adapt to changing market trends. - The Town has a limited amount of industrial development and a small commercial base.
+Council is committed to protecting agricultureal lands and operations and allowing agricultural operations to adapt to changing market trends. - 2.8 The Town has a limited amount of industrial development and a small commercial base.
 In an effort to encourage employment opportunities within the Town, new industrial and commercial development will be encouraged, provided it will not negatively affect the existing downtown commercial establishments.
 Council will seek to establish an employment to population ratio of 1 job for every 3.5 residents over the lifetime of this Plan.
 Council will also encourage the opportunity for home occupations, home industries, live/work, on-farm diversified uses and self-employment within the Town. - 2.9 The Town is geographically located in close proximity to large urban markets and is accessible to a major road network.
 Future road construction and development in the Town will be integrated with the larger network and strengthen opportunities and relationships with surrounding Towns and urban centres.